-The Corporation may, at any time or from time to time, issue notes, bonds and other obligations having such terms and provisions and secured by a pledge of such moneys or other assets of the Corporation as the resolution authorizing the same shall provide; provided however, that any pledge to the holders of any such notes, bonds or other obligations, of any Pledged Assets, Fund or Account or other moneys or assets of the Corporation pledged or assigned under the General Resolution shall be, and shall be expressed to be, subordinate in all respects to the pledge or assignment created under the General Resolution, and subject in all respects to the provisions of the General Resolution concerning the permitted application of such pledged moneys and assets.
+The Corporation may, at any time or from time to time, issue notes, bonds and other obligations having such terms and provisions and secured by a pledge of such moneys or other assets of the Corporation as the resolution authorizing the same shall provide; provided, however, that any pledge to the holders of any such notes, bonds or other obligations, of any Pledged Assets, Fund or Account or other moneys or assets of the Corporation pledged or assigned under the General Resolution shall be, and shall be expressed to be, subordinate in all respects to the pledge or assignment created under the General Resolution, and subject in all respects to the provisions of the General Resolution concerning the permitted application of such pledged moneys and assets.
 It is expressly understood that the Corporation may make or otherwise finance student loans other than Education Loans, provided that such program does not in any way jeopardize or impair the pledge or assignment of any revenues or other assets for the benefit of the Bondholders or any rights of the Bondholders, and provided that a Counsel's Opinion to such effect, detailing the nature of such program, has been delivered to the Trustee.
+For such time as the 2001 Bonds remain Outstanding, the Corporation will not issue additional bonds under the General Resolution if such issuance will cause the sum of (i) the outstanding principal amount of, and accrued interest on, the Education Loans (as certified by the Corporation on the first day of each calendar month) and (ii) all amounts held in the funds and accounts thereunder, the value of which shall be calculated in accordance with the General Resolution, other than the Operating Fund and the Rebate Fund, to fall below 103% of the principal amount of, and accrued interest on, the Outstanding Senior Lien Bonds.
+If such quotient is less than 103% prior to the issuance of additional Bonds, the Corporation will not issue additional Bonds under the Resolution if such issuance will cause such percentage to fall further.